Deploying YOLOX for Real-Time Object Tracking on Jetson Orin Nano

 # Create an ONNX Runtime InferenceSession with the specified options and providers

-session = ort.InferenceSession(onnx_file_path, sess_options=sess_opt, providers=providers)
+= ort.InferenceSession(onnx_file_path, sess_options=sess_opt, providers=providers) session

 [0;93m2024-09-05 16:34:58.430807424 [W:onnxruntime:Default, tensorrt_execution_provider.h:83 log] [2024-09-05 23:34:58 WARNING] onnx2trt_utils.cpp:372: Your ONNX model has been generated with INT64 weights, while TensorRT does not natively support INT64.
 Attempting to cast down to INT32.[m